jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The treble triads can also be played by themselves:
 `xxx321` and `xx231x`.

-**Practice A minor shapes with secondary chords in the key of C major:**
+**Practice the A minor shape with secondary chords in the key of C major:**

 | 5th string root on fret | Note | A shape  | Chord |
 |:-----------------------:|:----:|:--------:|:-----:|